December 14, 2018

 Otherwise, step back.
 When you want to manage conditions that are not affecting the senior’s health or safety, and she’s cognitively still capable of making her own choices, it’s advisable to let those worries go.
 “A child should be sensitive to a parent’s need for self-determination and maintaining self-identity,” shares Barry Jacobs, clinical psychologist and author of The Emotional Survival Guide for Caregivers: Looking After Yourself and Your Family While Helping Aging Parents.

-Call Continuum at (314) 863-9912 or (636) 861-3336 for professional private home care in St. Louis MO or the surrounding cities that is always geared towards ensuring as much independence as is feasible for senior loved ones, allowing family caregivers the opportunity to step back and allow their parents the freedom that they need while remaining safe and secure.
+For expert senior home care in St. Charles and the surrounding communities, call Continuum at (314) 863-9912 or (636) 861-3336.
+Our customized home care services are always geared towards ensuring as much independence as is feasible for senior loved ones, allowing family caregivers the opportunity to step back and allow their parents the freedom that they need while remaining safe and secure.